 How Seed Function Works ?

-Seed function is used to save the state of random function, so that it can generate some random numbers on multiple execution of the code on the same machine or on different machines (for a specific seed value).
-Seed value is the previous value number generated by the generator.
+Seed function is used to save the state of a random function, so that it can generate same random numbers on multiple executions of the code on the same machine or on different machines (for a specific seed value).
+The seed value is the previous value number generated by the generator.
 For the first time when there is no previous value, it uses current system time.

-Here we will see how we can generate same random number every time with same seed value.
+Here we will see how we can generate the same random number every time with the same seed value.

 865 865 865 865 865

 On executing the above code, the above two print statements will generate a response 244 but the third print statement gives an unpredictable response.

 - This is used in the generation of a pseudo-random encryption key.
 Encryption keys are an important part of computer security.
 These are the kind of secret keys which used to protect data from unauthorized access over the internet.